 The Great Recession experienced last decade seems like a distant and unpleasant memory.
-As New York City home prices have rebounded, it might be tempting to forget about that unpleasant time.
-You should refrain from doing so, however.
+As New York City home prices have rebounded, it might be tempting to forget that unpleasant time.
+It would help if you refrained from doing so, however.
 There are valuable lessons to be gained.
 As the saying goes, “Those who fail to learn from history are doomed to repeat it.”
-With that in mind, we set about reminding readers, so they do not get fooled again.
+With that in mind, we set about reminding readers so they do not get fooled again.

 Many people get emotional when buying (or selling) an apartment.
 After all, it is more than walls and floors.
-It is a home.
-In the years leading up to the bubble bursting, many buyers wound up in bidding wars, paying far more than the fair market value.
+It is at home.
+Many buyers wound up bidding wars in the years leading up to the bubble bursting, paying far more than the fair market value.

-There were several psychological reasons this was done.
-Buyers were afraid of losing out on a property, fearing the price on the next apartment would be higher.
-People did not want to lose, viewing it is a game.
+There were several psychological reasons they did this.
+Buyers were afraid of losing out on a property, fearing the price of the next apartment would be higher.
+People did not want to lose; viewing it is a game.
 Lastly, some were emotionally connected to the property, getting that “homey” feeling.

 Remember, there is more than one apartment for you.
 New listings crop up all the time.
 The best way to avoid overpaying is to have a budget beforehand and understand the current fair market value.

 It is important to look beyond your monthly payment and truly understand the loan terms.
-Many were suckered by a low initial monthly mortgage payment, only to discover the payment ballooned after the teaser rate expired for these adjustable rate mortgages.
-Lenders advised people not to worry, since housing prices always go up, and the principal balance could be refinanced.
+Many were suckered by a low initial monthly mortgage payment, only to discover the payment ballooned after the teaser rate expired for these adjustable-rate mortgages.
+Lenders advised people not to worry since housing prices always go up and refinance the principal balance.
 Other questionable financings were interest-only mortgages.
 There were also questionable documentation practices, with loans made with little or no income and asset verification.

 What can you do?
 Understand your mortgage options.
 In the wake of the aftermath, the Consumer Financial Protection Bureau (CFPB) was created.
-Certain protections were put in place to make it easier for you.
+They put certain protections in place to make it easier for you.
 There is a Know Before You Owe mortgage disclosure rule.
-Two forms are meant to be easier to understand that the four disclosure forms these replaced.
-This is the Loan Estimate form, which makes it easy to compare loans from different lenders, and the Closing Disclosure.
+Two forms are meant to be easier to understand than the four disclosure forms these replaced.
+This is the Loan Estimate form, making it easy to compare loans from different lenders, and the Closing Disclosure.
 You are required to have three business days to review your Closing Disclosure.

 We hope never to experience such a severe recession again in our lifetime.
 However, the economy has been expanding for several years, and a recession sometime in the future is inevitable.
-Hopefully, these tips provide guidance in order for you to avoid making a costly mistake.
+Hopefully, these tips guide for you to avoid making a costly mistake.